Iveynganga/Movie-Recommender-System-Capstone-Project/README.md

 # Methodology

-# Step 1: Fetch Movie Data
+# Step 1: Loading of Data and Understanding the Dataset

-Using the TMDB API, we fetch data for a set number of popular movies, including details such as movie IDs, titles, genres, ratings, and popularity.
+The first step is loading the data and understanding the dataset which involves reviewing the dataset's columns, types, and summary statistics to gain insights into the data.

-# Step 2: Create a Genre Map
+# Step 2: Identify Key Attributes
-We create a mapping of genre IDs to genre names using the TMDB API, enabling easier interpretation and categorization of movies by genre.
+These are the most important features or columns that provide valuable information for analysis and model building.

-# Step 3: Fetch Multiple Movies
+# Step 3: Data Preprocessing
-We retrieve multiple pages of popular movies from TMDB and store relevant details in a structured format for further processing.
+Data preprocessing involves cleaning, transforming, and organizing raw data into a format that can be effectively used for analysis and model building.
+Some of the steps include checking for missing values, encoding, feature engineering among others.

-# Step 4: Create User-Movie Matrix
+# Step 4: EDA - Exploring the Dataset
-A user-movie matrix is generated using simulated user ratings.
-This matrix represents user ratings for different movies, with users as rows and movies as columns.
+EDA involves visually and statistically exploring a dataset to uncover patterns, trends, and relationships.

-# Step 5: Calculate Similarity
+# Step 5: One-Hot Encoding
-We calculate the cosine similarity between users based on their ratings in the user-movie matrix.
-This similarity matrix helps in identifying users with similar movie preferences.
+This is a technique used to convert categorical variables into a numerical format that machine learning models can understand.
+This way, machine learning models can interpret categorical data without assuming any ordinal relationship between categories.

-# Step 6: Implement Collaborative Filtering
+# Step 6: Feature Scaling
-Using the similarity matrix, we identify the most similar users for a given user and predict ratings for movies that the user hasn't seen.
-Movies with the highest predicted ratings are recommended to the user.
+Scaling numeric features is necessary to ensure they are on the same scale.

+# Step 7: Cosine Similarity
+Cosine similarity is a metric used to measure how similar two vectors are, regardless of their magnitude.
+It calculates the cosine of the angle between two vectors, and the value ranges from -1 to 1

+# Step 8: Recommendation
+The recommendation part of the model involves calculating the similarity between movies based on certain features (such as genres, cast, crew, production companies, budget, and revenue) using cosine similarity.
+This process enables the system to suggest movies that are closely related in terms of content or characteristics, based on the selected features and the weights applied to each.